Micaela Almonester, Baroness de Pontalba: Family background and early years

-Being the sole heiress to a considerable fortune, Micaela was the richest girl in the city.
-Her younger sister, Andrea Antonia, had died in 1802 at the age of four.
-Micaela was educated, along with other Creole daughters of the French and Spanish elite, by the nuns at the old Ursuline Convent on la Rue Conde, now Chartres Street.
+When her father died on April 26, 1798, Micaela was just 2 1/2 years old and the sole heir to a considerable fortune.
+The estate was capably administered by her mother, who was "a superbly competent businesswoman who had greatly increased the inheritance".
+As the richest girl in the city, she was educated by the nuns at the old Ursuline Convent on la Rue Conde, now Chartres Street, along with other Creole daughters of the Creole elite.
 She was an artistic and musical child who, by the age of 13, owned her own piano.
-At home she spoke French, although she knew Spanish, and later learned English.
+At home she spoke French, although she knew Spanish and later learned English.